apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 ## Conclusion

-In this article, we discussed in detail how SkyWalking utilizes the R3 service to format RESTFul URLs and aggregate related metrics upon receiving them.
+In this article, we discussed in detail how SkyWalking utilizes the R3 service to format RESTFul URIs and aggregate related metrics upon receiving them.
 Currently, it applies to most RESTFul scenarios, and if more cases need to be supported, we can extend it further as needed.